Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Vehicle Routing Problems

-In this section, we review the the capcitated vehicle routing problem with split-deliveries (SDVRP).
-We use the term ``basic VRP'' to refer to this problem because it can be thought of as the base-model from which we generalize.

-For the SDVRP, we are given a graph where nodes $z_0, z_1, \ldots z_n$ are locations and weighted directed edges are the times needed to drive between the locations.
-One of the nodes ,$z_0$, is special and is called the depot.
-To every non-depot node $i$, there is a certain nonnegative real number $d_i$ called the demand for node $i$.
-A truck, which starts at the depot, must drive between the nodes, pick up demand, and return it to the depot.
-The truck has limited capacity $1$ so it may need to make multiple trips to the depot.

-To be precise, an instance of the basic VRP is specified by: \begin{enumerate} \item A graph $G$ with $n + 1$ nodes $z_{0},z_{1},\ldots,z_{n}$. \item An $n+1\times n+1$ matrix $T$ with non-negative entries and $T_{ii}=0$ for all $i\in\{0,1,\ldots,n\}$ called the \emph{time matrix}. \item A non-negative number $d_{i}$ assigned to each node $z_{i}$ except for the depot ($i\neq0$).
-These numbers are called \emph{initial demands.} \end{enumerate}
+First, we review the capacitated vehicle routing problem with split deliveries (SDVRP).
+An instance of the SDVRP is specified by the following data: \begin{enumerate} \item A graph $G$ with $n + 1$ nodes $z_{0},z_{1},\ldots,z_{n}$. \item An $(n+1)\times (n+1)$ matrix $T$ with non-negative entries and $T_{ii}=0$ for all $i\in\{0,1,\ldots,n\}$ called the \emph{drive-time matrix}. \item $n$ non-negative numbers $\{d_{i}\}_{i\in [n]}$ assigned to each node $z_{i}$ with $i\neq0$.
+These numbers are called \emph{initial demands.} \item A positive real number $C$, which is the capacity of the truck. \end{enumerate}

-The nodes of the graph can be abstract, but in many cases they are explicitly given as coordinates for locations that trucks might drive to.
-The time matrix entry $T_{ij}$ is supposed to be the time it take a truck to drive from node $i$ to node $j$.
-That is why we require $T_{ii}=0$.
-The initial demand $d_{i}$ is supposed to be the amount of material\footnote{``Amount of material'' is intentionally vague.
-In a practical application, demand can be quantified by geometrical volume, by weight, or even by monetary value.
-For our purposes, we will use geometrical volume as the standard meaning for ``amount of material'' which makes it sensible that trucks have a limited carrying capacity.} that must be carried by a truck from the node $z_{j}$ to the depot node $z_{0}$.

-A candidate solution to this VRP is given by a route: a list of integers $\xi=\xi_{1},\xi_{2},\ldots,\xi_{k}$ where $k$ is some positive integer (called the route length) and each $\xi_{j}$ is an element of $\{0,1,\ldots,n\}$.
-We require that $\xi_{1} = 0$ and $\xi_{k}=0$ so that the truck starts and ends at the depot.
-Given such a sequence, there are two questions: \begin{itemize} \item What is the total driving time for $\xi$? \item Is $\xi$ a demand-satisfying route? \end{itemize} Here, the driving time for the route $\xi$ is defined as